Math Calculators

 Solution:

-To convert this number to scientific notation, let's first identify the value of A:
+To translate this number into scientific notation, we first identify the value of A:

 a=6.54901

-To find the value of A, we had to move the decimal point two steps to the left.
+To achieve this A value, we moved the decimal point two spaces to the left.
 Therefore, b=2.

-Writing the number in scientific notation, we get:
+Writing the final number in scientific notation, we get:

 6.54901×10²